the1lab/1lab/src/Cat/Diagram/Product/Indexed.lagda.md

 That's where $I$-indexed products come in: Rather than having a _functor_ giving the objects to take the limit over, we have an arbitrary map $F$ from $I$ to the space of objects of $\cC$.
-An _indexed product_ for this "diagram" is then an object admitting an universal family of maps $\pi_i : (\prod F) \to F_i$.
+An _indexed product_ for this "diagram" is then an object admitting a universal family of maps $\pi_i : (\prod F) \to F_i$.

 ```agda